DanielRS/type.js/README.md

 ## Any alternatives?

-The goal of this plugin is to be as lightweight and simple as posible, for another similar plugin check [typed.js](https://github.com/mattboldt/typed.js/)
+The goal of this library is to be as lightweight and simple as posible, for another similar projects check [typed.js](https://github.com/mattboldt/typed.js/)